neon-bindings/neon/README.md

 ## A Node function in Rust

-A JS function is represented in Rust as an extern function that takes a `Call` object.
+A JS function is represented in Rust as a function that takes a `Call` object and produces either a JS value or the `Throw` constant, indicating that an exception has been thrown.
 The `Call` object provides access to a memory management scope, which safely manages the rooting of handles to garbage-collected JS values:

 ```rust
 fn make_an_array(call: Call) -> JS<Array> {